spluta/MMMAudio/README.md

    - `python.REPL.sendToNativeREPL`: `false`
 - In VS Code keybindings, map `shift+enter` to `python.execSelectionInTerminal` for Python editors.

-## User Directory
+## User Directories

-An ideal place to put your own projects is a directory called user_files in the root of MMMAudio project.
-Git will not track this directory.
+You can make your own directory for your projects.

+It can have any name.

+It must exist inside the MMMAudio directory.

-This directory will need an empty __init__.mojo file in it, so that the mojo compiler can see it as a package.
+Make sure this directory contains an empty `__init__.mojo`.
+Otherwise, the mojo compiler we not be able to see the directory or its contents.

-Then loading MMMAudio in your project's python file, use the following syntax:
+When loading MMMAudio in your project's python file, use the following syntax:

-mmm_audio = MMMAudio(128, graph_name="MyProject", package_name="user_files")
+mmm_audio = MMMAudio(128, graph_name="MyProject", package_name="the_folder_I_made")

-MMMAudio will look in the 'user_file's' directory for the necessary files to execute your script.
+MMMAudio will look in the 'the_folder_I_made' directory for the necessary files to execute your script.

+If you would like to contribute to MMMAudio, git will not track a user-created directory or any of the files therein.

+When you pull a new version, it will not overwrite the files in your user-created directories.

 ## Roadmap